elixir-git/www.xgit.io/_posts/reflog/2019/2019-08-03-burning-down-the-house.md

 Last month I got stuck figuring out how to get a toehold in porting the jgit code for walking revision trees.

-And then I came to this stunning realization …
+That led to a stunning realization …

 **Elixir and Java are not the same.**

 The two language environments have fundamentally different approaches to system design.
 I **like** Elixir precisely _because_ it isn't object-oriented, _because_ it's functional, _because_ it has immutable data, _because_ it uses process boundaries to forcibly hide implementation details.

-Java and the JVM do none of those things.
+Java and the JVM are none of those things.

-Jgit is a fantastic implementation of git in an object-oriented, shared-state world.
+Jgit is a fantastic implementation of git given the design space and capabilities of the Java runtime.
 But it does a poor job of describing how you would build git in a purely-functional world.

 And so, with love, I decided to part ways with the jgit port.